appdev-lessons/vscode-terminal/content.md

 The web server of a Rails app runs on a port (port 3000 by default).
 This allows us to visit the web application in the browser using the IP Address of the computer _plus_ the port number.

-Since we're working in Codespaces (and not running the web server on our own computer), Codespaces gives us a URL to access the web application.
+Since we're working in codespaces (and not running the web server on our own computer), codespaces gives us a URL to access the web application.

 Locally, when your computer connects to a network, you get an address (an IP address, like `192.168.8.9`) that other computers use to reach programs running on it.
 But you don’t want to be limited to only one program being able to talk to the outside world, so you can further subdivide your address by using ports, usually a four digit number that you append after a colon: `192.178.8.9:3000` is the one we usually assign to our development web server.